ForMyCat/SparseGS-Real-Time-360-Sparse-View-Synthesis-using-Gaussian-Splatting/index.md

 ## Key Ideas
 1. Leverage the explicit gaussian representation to directly remove unwanted sparse view artifacts such as “floaters” and “background collapse”
 2. Use off-the-shelf depth estimation models to regularize novel view outputs
+3. Apply softmax function to gaussian depth values for better depth rendering
-3. Reconstruct regions with low coverage in training views with diffusion-model guidance
+4. Reconstruct regions with low coverage in training views with diffusion-model guidance
+5. Use Depth Warping to create more training views

 ## Floater Removal Example
 <div class="columns is-centered has-text-centered">